KaiSpencer/clerk-playwright/README.md

 ## Setup Prerequisites

-### Clerk Credentials
+### Credentials

-Copy the .env.example into a .env.local file with your Clerk credentials.
+Copy the .env.example into a .env.local file.

 Grab your `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY` from your Clerk Dashboard.

+Populate `TEST_EMAIL` and `TEST_PASSWORD` with a test user that you have created in your Clerk Dashboard.

 ## How it works